Ayoolaanibabs/musicapp1/README.md

 ## Spotify Music App.

-a Music application built using spotify's api, to search, add music to a library on the app and export user's library to a playlist on spotify
+A Music application built using spotify's api, to search, add music to a library on the app and export user's library to a playlist on spotify

 ### Getting started